barbarachbc/esphome-workshop/README.md

    - Displays last modified/verified dates with color-coded freshness
    - Used on: All content detail pages

-7. **`TableOfContents.astro`** - In-page navigation (Phase 7)
+7. **`TableOfContents.astro`** - In-page navigation (Phase 7 & 8)
-   - Props: `headings` array from Astro's `render()` API
+   - Props: `headings` array from Astro's `render()` API, `minDepth`, `maxDepth`
-   - Generates hierarchical table of contents from H2-H4 headings
+   - Generates hierarchical table of contents from headings
+   - Features:
-   - Features: Active section highlighting, smooth scroll, sticky sidebar (desktop), collapsible (mobile)
+     - Active section highlighting with Intersection Observer
+     - Smooth scroll to sections
+     - Sticky sidebar on desktop
+     - Collapsible on mobile
+     - **Back to Top button** for quick navigation (Phase 8)
+     - **Collapsible sections** for long ToCs with 3+ parent sections (Phase 8)
-   - Used on: Device, project, and note detail pages (when 3+ headings present)
+   - Used on: Device, project, note, and component detail pages (when 3+ headings present)

 8. **`Footer.astro`** - Site-wide footer
    - Shows: Navigation links, community links, build date
    - Used in: `Layout.astro` on all pages

+9. **`ThemeToggle.astro`** - Dark mode switcher (Phase 8)
+   - Props: None
+   - Features: Toggle between light/dark mode with localStorage persistence
+   - Respects system preference on first visit
+   - Smooth color transitions
+   - Used in: `Layout.astro` header on all pages

 ### Homepage Features (Session 3)